 What your view of sports and life would be if you had too many concussions

-It that time of year again for all you loyal Dubsists out there.
+It’s that time of year again for all you loyal Dubsists out there.
 It’s time yet again for our Thanksgiving-weekend tradition here at Dubsism; today is the day we open the nomination period for our coveted awards for various achievements in the world of sport.
-For the ninth January in a row, we here at Dubsism will be handing out our coveted awards.
-Regardless of where you are reading this, the fact you are here means you likely have read a lot of other sports stuff, and therefore likely have a better idea of to whom to give these awards than do the drunken bunch of keyboard droolers on the staff here at Dubsism.
+For the eleventh January in a row, we here at Dubsism will be handing out our awards.
+Regardless of where you are reading this, the fact you are here means you likely have read a lot of other sports stuff, and therefore likely have a better idea of whom to give these awards than do the drunken bunch of keyboard droolers on the staff here at Dubsism.

 You can always check out our previous awards should you have any questions as to the reasons for which the awards are given, and if you don’t know, you can also do web search on the people for whom the awards are named.
 They are both telling and self-explanatory.